avanishandilya/Simulation-of-Regional-Airport/README.md

 # Simulation-of-Regional-Airport
 ## Goal of The Project
 This is to simulate a regional airport database management.
-This employs noramlization, primary keys, foreign keys, and join queries to ensure data consistency.
+This employs normalization, primary keys, foreign keys, and join queries to ensure data consistency.

 ###Important to know
 I am using mySQL 8.0